herculesArmy/aave_v3_risk/docs/ASSIGNMENT_ANSWERS.md

 5. **Cascade**: Lower prices trigger more liquidations → deeper crash → more liquidations

 **Mitigations:**
-- Liquidators need $3B+ capacity for 99% VaR scenario
+- Liquidators need only ~$90M capacity for 99.9% VaR scenario (much more manageable)
-- Protocol should consider circuit breakers for mass liquidation events
+- Protocol should monitor PT token positions closely given their 0.10% LT
-- Reducing LT for wstETH/weETH by 1-2% would force whales to de-lever preventively
+- Users with sUSDe/weETH collateral could be encouraged to enable E-Mode

-**Comparison to Gaussian VaR**: The cascade analysis reveals that while Gaussian shocks produce $3.2B VaR, the liquidation mechanics could amplify losses through:
+**Comparison to Gaussian VaR**: With E-Mode properly applied, Gaussian shocks produce only $24M VaR.
+The liquidation mechanics could amplify losses through:
-- Liquidator capacity constraints (can they handle $3B simultaneously?)
+- Liquidator capacity constraints (can they handle $90M simultaneously? - likely yes)
 - Slippage and market impact during forced sales
 - Oracle delay or manipulation during extreme volatility
-- Liquidity gaps in LST secondary markets
+- Liquidity gaps in PT token markets

-These second-order effects are NOT captured in the simple Monte Carlo model, suggesting actual tail risk may be 10-20% higher than modeled VaR.
+These second-order effects are NOT captured in the simple Monte Carlo model, but given the small VaR, the impact is limited.

 ---